martian-cloud/terraform-provider-tharsis/docs/resources/apply_module.md

 page_title: "tharsis_apply_module Resource - terraform-provider-tharsis"
 subcategory: ""
 description: |-
-  Defines and manages an apply module.
+  Defines and manages tharsisapply module resources, which launch runs in other workspaces.
 ---

 # tharsis_apply_module (Resource)

-Defines and manages an apply module.
+Defines and manages tharsis_apply_ module resources, which launch runs in other workspaces.